-Statistically, the majority (over 70%) of all Social Security Disability and SSI claims are denied at the initial application level.
+Statistically, most (over 70%) of all Social Security Disability and Supplemental Security Income (SSI) claims are denied at the initial application level.
 Approximately 88% continue to be denied at the Reconsideration level, which is the first level of appeal.

-However, even with an attorney, most Social Security Disability Insurance (SSDI/SSD) and Supplemental Security Income (SSI) claims must continue on to a hearing before an Administrative Law Judge (ALJ) in order to be approved for disability benefits.
-It is at ALJ hearing level that having an experienced disability attorney can really help win a claim.
-While no disability attorney can guarantee that a claimant will be awarded Social Security Disability or SSI benefits, an experienced Social Security lawyer can guarantee that a case will be properly “developed” prior to your hearing date.
+However, even with an attorney, most Social Security Disability claims must continue to a hearing before an Administrative Law Judge (ALJ) to be approved for disability benefits.
+At the ALJ hearing level, having an experienced disability attorney can really help win a claim.
+While no disability attorney can guarantee that a claimant will be awarded Social Security Disability or SSI benefits, an experienced Social Security lawyer can ensure that a case will be adequately “developed” before your hearing date.

 Developing a Disability Case

-The simple fact of the matter is this: even after scouring the internet and reading up on disability claims, the vast majority of SSDI and SSI claimants will have no idea how to thoroughly and properly prepare a disability claim for a hearing.
-By comparison, an experienced attorney should have a high level of familiarity with Social Security’s policies, procedures, rules and regulations.
-Here at the Ortiz Law Firm, Mr. Ortiz has several years of invaluable SSDI and SSI claims experience to lend to his clients’ disability cases.
-He knows what a judge will be looking for with respect to a particular medical condition, and will know what questions to ask your doctor(s).
+The simple fact of the matter is this: even after scouring the internet and reading up on disability claims, the vast majority of SSDI and SSI claimants will have no idea how to thoroughly and adequately prepare a disability claim for a hearing.
+By comparison, an experienced attorney should be highly familiar with Social Security’s policies, procedures, rules, and regulations.

 Because disability attorneys are paid on contingency (only if you win), they work hard to ensure that an SSDI or SSI claim will have the best chance of winning.
-These responsibilities include tracking down important medical records and test results, obtaining detailed opinion statements from a claimant’s treating physicians and other medical providers, and applying a thorough understanding of SSA regulations and prior rulings to the entire disability adjudication process.
+These responsibilities include tracking down critical medical records and test results, obtaining detailed opinion statements from a claimant’s treating physicians and other medical providers, and applying a thorough understanding of SSA regulations and prior rulings to the entire disability adjudication process.

 The Odds of Winning Without Legal Help